loftux/homebridge-teslafi/README.md

 On the TeslaFi API page, enable or disable the API functions you intend to use.
 For example, if you plan to use the Climate Control, enable *Start HVAC*, *Stop HVAC*, *Set HVAC Temperature*.
 If not enabled in TeslaFi, the changes sent via Homekit will be ignored.

 This plugin supports configuation using the [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x).

+### Tesla Dashboard using Camera
+**BETA Feature**

+Install homebridge-camera-ffmpeg, refer to the their start page for instructions.
+Configure the homebridge-camera-ffmpeg with
+`"source": "-f image2 -loop 1 -s 720x480 -pix_fmt yuvj422p -i /path/to/file/homebridge/teslafi/<configured_name>_dashboard.png"`

+This is a source setting I've seen working, improvement suggestions welcome.

 ### Configuration in your Home app
 Since Apple Homekit do not have Accessories that maps 1 to 1 with managing a car, implementation has to choose existing Homekit accessories.
 Thus, the charging level is set using a Light Bulb (!), because that adds a slider to use for changing charge level.
 It will always stay on.